joburn5000/Shortest-Path/md files/README.md

 You can now run any function in the graph class, including the algorithms, traversal, and print adjacent cities.
-You also have the ability to use the graph in test cases, as described below.
+To show the results of running the algorithms, use compare_algorithm_results You also have the ability to use the graph to run test cases, as described below.

  (3) Full instructions how to build and run your test suite,